next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 ## 1. Clone the Repository

-Start by cloning the repository and navigating to the `philoagents-api` project directory:
+Start by cloning the repository and navigating to the `workshops/odsc-2025-evaluation-playbook/solution` project directory:
 ```
 git clone https://github.com/decodingml/workshops.git
-cd workshops/odsc-2025-evaluation-playbook/template
+cd workshops/odsc-2025-evaluation-playbook/solution
 ```

 Next, we have to prepare your Python environment and its dependencies.